confuzzledduck/text-obfuscator/README.md

 text-obfuscator
 ===============

-Replaces words and phrases in your WordPress posts' content with alternative words and phrases.
+Text Obfuscator is a simple WordPress plugin for replacing words and phrases in post or page content and comments with alternative words and phrases.

+See readme.txt and http://wordpress.org/plugins/text-obfuscator/ for more details.